Jayich-Lab/pcb-fiber-switch/README.md

 The lifetime will likely be limited by the solid state switch and the fiber-to-fiber switch.
 The solid state switch states a lifetime of [>50 million operations](http://www.crydom.com/en/tech/newsletters/solid%20statements%20-%20life%20expectancy%20of%20ssrs.pdf), and the fiber-to-fiber switch with [10 million cycles](https://agiltron.com/PDFs/FFSW%201x2,%202x2.pdf).
 Assuming a channel changes its state every 5 seconds 24 x 7, the fiber-to-fiber switch has a lifetime of ~3 years.
 Both the solid state switch and the fiber switch can be relatively easily replaced as they are both through-hole mounted parts.

+## Delay

+The delay from input TTL / microcontroller state change to the fiber switched is approximately 4 ms, with 1 ms delay from the solid state switch, and 3 ms delay from the fiber-to-fiber switch.

 ## Part list
 ### Enclosure
 * 1x front panel in the repo (~$210)